support@meisterdrucke.com · 0043 4257 29415

 Ancient Art · Photographs of old objects

 Kudurru, from time of Marduk-nadin-akhi, King of Babylon, front view by Mesopotamian.
-Available as an art print on canvas, photo paper, watercolor board, uncoated paper or Japanese paper.
+Available as an art print on canvas, photo paper, watercolor board, natural paper, or Japanese paper.

 cuneiform text · inscription · altar · altars · river · rivers · ibex · ibexes · relief · studio · photo giraudon 1934 · Bibliotheque Nationale, Paris, France / Bridgeman Images